Organic Fiction

 by Bryce

-Dawn found her on the wooden boardwalk, where Lady Bird Lake gave a faint Lake Exhale into the cold air.
-She had already circled the lake by bike, a ritual she performed when the stakes were high.
-Her legs still hummed with the rhythm of the ride, her lungs loose from the slow arcs of Qigong, the silk fan in her hand still warm from her grip.
+Dawn found her on the boardwalk, where the lake breathed a faint exhale into the cold.
+She had already circled the water by bike, a ritual for days when the stakes pressed too close.
+Her legs still shook with the ride, her lungs open from the arcs of Qigong, the silk fan in her hand still warm.

 “Do you remember the settlement?” she asked.